 It is important to brief pupils fully at the start of each test.
-You should use this script to introduce Paper 2: spelling:
+You should use this script to introduce Paper 1: questions.

-This is the key stage 2 English grammar, punctuation and spelling test Paper 2: spelling.
+This is the key stage 2 English grammar, punctuation and spelling test Paper 1: questions.

-You should have Paper 2: spelling in front of you.
+You should have Paper 1: questions in front of you.